ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-aggregation-by-location-centroid.md

-# Aggregate projects by location (Geo Centroid Aggregation)
+# Aggregate projects by location (Geo Centroid computing)

 This example shows how to aggregate projects by the `contry_code` field and then compute the `centroid` field in an attempt of doing a simple server side clustering.
 We make use of the _Geo Centroid Aggregation_